Scale Wailer

 After Month 1

-7 shapes in muscle memory, neck navigation, real improv.
-Next: Box 2 pentatonic, learning songs, connecting patterns.
+7 shapes in muscle memory, a dozen chords under your fingers, neck navigation, real improv.
+Next: Box 2 pentatonic, moveable barre shapes up the neck, learning songs.
 Foundation built — mileage time.

 Finger Independence & Strength